ulrich1031/huggingface-llms-aws-llamaIndex/README.md

-This is a repository for testing open source llms from HunggingFace and deploying them to AWS.
+This is a repository includes sample script for running open source llms from HunggingFace, and how to use LlamaIndex.

 # How to Run LLM Script With Docker